USEPA/CMAQ/DOCS/User_Manual/CMAQ_OGD_ch04_science.md

 - The modularity of the scientific processes in CMAQ makes modifications and adaptations to the user’s needs more straightforward.
 The potential for error is minimized because the user is not required to change code or declare variables within program modules outside the one of immediate interest.

 ## CMAQ Input Processors
+** >>COMMENT<< ** This section is totally redundant with the information in section 7.
+Since the preprocessors are not really core CTM processes I suggest deleting section 4.2 or merging with the information in section 7 on the same pre-processors.

+** >>COMMENT<< ** Opening line needs to be updated, and full section needs to be made consistent with an updated Fig. 4-2.

 CCTM uses data from other models and CMAQ input processing programs as input for model simulations [Figure 4-2](#Figure4-2).

+** >>COMMENT<< ** Figure 4.2 Needs to be updated to be more complete.

 <a id="Figure4-2"></a>